ShaneeexD/SPT-TraderGen/README.md

 ### Rotating Quests

-WARNING: This feature is not yet fully implemented and will not work.
-This will be implemented in a future update.
+### WARNING: This feature is not yet fully implemented and will not work.
+It will be implemented in a future update.

 Template-based quests that are procedurally generated fresh each server start and appear in the trader's daily/weekly repeatable quest pool.